 At the International Museum of Surgical Sciences, discover some of the darkest tools in the history of medicine.
 Make sure to download the museum’s app when visiting to go on the self-guided tour, Morbid Morsels, where you’ll find sinister secrets throughout the mansion.

 Hear more stories on a specialty tour

 Get the low down on Chicago’s most gruesome and creepy stories on a ghost tour.
 There are several options available, including bus tours by Chicago Hauntings and by foot with Gangsters and Ghosts Tours and Weird Chicago.
 Or do it at night with Windy City Ghosts’ tour in Lincoln Park.
-Most tours are operating with smaller numbers of guests due to COVID.

 Follow Chicago Parent on Instagram.